nicu-chiciuc/tsx_md/apps/tsx_md/articles/validate_form.md

 # Final thoughts

-There are many, many more things I'd like to talk about, but I've been dragging finish up this article for many months now, and I want to get it out of my system.
+There are many, many more things I'd like to talk about, but I've been dragging finishing up this article for many months now, and I think it's time to publish it.